tzejan/SP1Framework/README.md

 Tips
 ----
-- Do not write your code in the files provided.
-Write your code in your own files and call your functions.
+- Do not write all your code in just the files provided.
+Create your files, write your code in your own files and call your functions.
 - Each functionality should be in its own file, this will make it easier for you to merge changes later.
 - Pass in the data you need into your function, do not use global variables unnecessarily.
 - Talk to your teammates, keep them updated, and informed, especially if you have difficulties.
+- Try not to have more than 1 person working on the same file, or even worse, same function.
+- One commit for one functionality
+- Mega commits are frowned upon.
+It might kill your project.  -
+- Commit often, commit early